jkim284/SP25-IXD-256/README.md

 ### Software

-Explain the software components of your project, such as your ProtoPie project or p5.js sketch.
-Include screenshots that show the relevant details of software implementation.
+The main software I used was ProtoPie, and I wanted the users to interect with it- not just receive informaiton from it, so I had certain areas where the user had to input information regarding the toy directly into the screen.

 ### Integrations

-As for my software, I used ProtoPie to convey my interface screens and had the user interacting with both the screen and the physical box itself.

 <img width="1711" alt="Screenshot 2025-04-25 at 15 05 44" src="https://github.com/user-attachments/assets/3bf68d5d-8fbc-44fe-9705-98287d5497ce" />